flowchain/devify-server/README.md

 ## Flow-Based Programming

-The above sections explains two different programming models.
+The above sections explain two different programming models.
 One is a single process with conventional *if..else...* programming model.
 The other is the concept of resource-oriented using URI model.

 However, both of these two examples programming models are not the vision of Devify project.
 The vision **A new way to write IoT application server code** is implemented by so-called flow-based programming (FBP).